 The Bloomberg American Cities Climate Challenge is an initiative to reduce emissions in 25 of America’s largest cities.
-The Climate Challenge provides support and expertise to help participating cities realize their aggressive carbon reduction goals in core policy areas, including transportation.

 Transportation Accelerators Under the Climate Challenge

 Building on the City Accelerator Program, we are also partnering with five cities–Atlanta, Boston, Denver, Minneapolis, and Philadelphia–to accelerate the implementation high-quality bike or transit corridors.
 This approach helps each city rapidly develop new transportation infrastructure and the internal procedures to continue building projects once the Climate Challenge ends.